vsummet/cms230notes/labs/lab2-intro_to_rpi.md

     **Perform these steps on a Windows computer**.
 Team up with someone who has a Windows laptop if you're a Mac user.

 * Download and install the [Etcher image burning software](https://etcher.io/).
 * Download the latest version of the Raspian OS from [the Raspberry Pi foundation](https://www.raspberrypi.org/downloads) as a ZIP file.
 Don't get the "Raspberry Pi Desktop" or NOOBS.
-You want the "Raspbian Stretch Lite" version.
+You want the "Raspbian Buster Lite" version ("Buster" may have changed after Sept.
+2019).
 Not the "Raspbian Stretch with Desktop".
 Don't extract the files from the ZIP format/folder after you've downloaded it.  (*Note: this took 30-45 minutes the day I did it.
 I'm not sure whether to blame the campus network or the RPi.org servers, but allow ample time for this download to complete.*)

 **Read these warnings before continuing.**
   - You are going to overwrite a destination drive with a new OS. **Make sure you overwrite the SD card and not your computer's regular hard drive**.